How to Celebrate International Day of Disabled Persons 2024 in the Workplace

 In this post, discover how to celebrate and support disabled employees in your workplace.

-International Day of Disabled Persons is the 3rd of December 2022.
-First launched in 1992, the event is in its 29th year of celebration, marking nearly three decades of meaningful change for the disabled community.
+International Day of Disabled Persons is the 3rd of December 2024.
+First launched in 1992, the event has championed three decades of meaningful change for the disabled community.

 Source: United Nations